jaegdi/kpasscli/README.md

     # Copy password to clipboard:
     kpasscli -kdbpath=/path/to/db.kdbx -kdbpass=/path/to/pass.txt -item="Account" -out=clipboard
+    # or with short flags
+    kpasscli -p /path/to/db.kdbx -w /path/to/pass.txt -i Acount -o clipboard

     # Provide the password to open the keepass db by a executable
     kpasscli -kdbpath=/path/to/db.kdbx -kdbpass  <(script_to_get_keepass-db_password) -item Account